Commercial, Business, and Labor Law Courses

 Employee Benefits Law

 This seminar will provide an introduction to the Employee Retirement Income Security Act (ERISA) and other federal statutes regulating employee benefit plans in the private sector.
 The course will cover many types of plans, including defined benefit pension plans, individual account retirement plans (such as 401(k) plans), medical plans, other welfare benefit plans and executive compensation programs.
 It will provide a basic understanding of fiduciary standards governing plan administration and the investment of plan assets; minimum standards for benefits and funding; benefit claim dispute resolution procedures and standards of judicial review; federal preemption of state laws; and key issues which arise in ERISA litigation.
 The course is intended for students interested in a broader labor and employment practice; a mergers and acquisitions or general corporate practice; or a civil litigation practice.
 Although our primary mission will be to prepare students for the practice of law, we also will explore whether the law governing employee benefit plans is operating effectively and in accordance with its stated purposes.
-Students will be graded on class participation and on short reaction and/or research papers.
+Students will be graded on class participation and a) a series of short reaction and research papers which must total at least 6000-7500 words, including at least one research paper of 10 or more pages or b) a major research paper of at least 6000-7500 words.
 There are no prerequisites required for this seminar.

 Previously: